Ashwinitiwari18/MyVideos/README.md

-# MyVideos Project
+# VBuddy Project

 ## Overview:
-MyVideos is a Flutter-based multimedia application leveraging Firebase services for storage, authentication, and real-time functionality.
+VBuddy is a Flutter-based multimedia application leveraging Firebase services for storage, authentication, and real-time functionality.
 Seamlessly integrating Firebase Firestore and Cloud Storage, this platform provides a dynamic video-sharing experience.

 ## Key Features: